Netyyyy/acme-fitness-store/azure-container-apps/docs/06-create-gateway-server.md

-# Create Spring Cloud Gateway
+# Create Gateway Server for Spring
 ## Introduction
 In this guide, you will learn how to create and configure a Gateway Server for Spring component on Azure Container Apps Environment.
 Gateway for Spring offers an efficient and powerful way to route, manage and handle API requests as part of a microservices architecture.
 It serves as an API Gateway that routes external requests to different services, adding various capabilities such as filtering, load balancing, and more.